yjzhux/yjzhux.github.io/_pages/about.md

 <div style="width: 100%; height: 150px; overflow-y: auto; padding: 10px;" markdown="1">

+- [2025.02] I was invited to serve as a mentor for the WACV 2025 Doctoral Consortium.
 - [2024.12] Two papers on Human Motion Prediction and Affective Computing accepted by WACVW 2025.
 - [2024.11] We are organizing [Elderly Action Recognition Challenge](https://voxel51.com/computer-vision-events/elderly-action-recognition-challenge-wacv-2025/) with Voxel51.
 - [2024.10] We are organizing [CV4Smalls](https://cv4smalls2025.sites.northeastern.edu/) Workshop in WACV 2025.